gfke/yoso-gulp/README.md

 No [karma](http://karma-runner.github.io) or [phantomJs](http://phantomjs.org/) necessary

 ### BuildReleaseScripts
 Minify browserify bundle and templateCache
 After that, add the cache key to the filename and copy it to the app folder

+### BuildReleaseScripts
+Minify CSS bundle and apply vendor prefixes
+After that, add the cache key to the filename and copy it to the app folder